Martin & Eliza Carthy

 The Waiting Room, Eaglescliffe.
 26 May 2019

 But let’s not forget Martin.
-While he’s a bit under the weather, and is content to take more of a back seat, he does have one solo moment of wonder, where he plays a version of Ça Ira, the Napoloeonic march; it is a thing of beauty.
+While he’s a bit under the weather, and is content to take more of a back seat, he does have one solo moment of wonder, where he plays a version of Ça Ira, the Napoloeonic march; a thing of beauty.

 There is also a discussion, just before they play two songs that are sort of thematically linked, and even a continuation of that earlier march: the first is The Grand Conversation on Napoleon, the second is The Elephant.
 Given that European Parliament election results were due this evening, it’s appropriate to talk about the fact that, at the time, Napoleon (and Europe) was not necessarily looked upon with mistrust in this country by the poor, who looked upon the fairly recent French Revolution with some hope, and their own ruling classes with contempt.

 Our picture of the time, and the man, is formed partly by the writings of a class who won.
 Popular song of the time is far more divided.
 Indeed, in Europe, until he came Emperor, he was looked upon favourably by the likes of Beethoven, who composed his third symphony, Eroica, in his honour.
 Together with a song about drawing conclusions from incomplete information, the resonances are not lost on the auidence.
 It works well with the later Monkey Hair, a proto-feminist song about a woman who refuses to bear more children to a man who will only send them off to war to die.

 They finish with a beautiful version of Died For Love, and Quebecois (jig).
 What a fabulous evening, and what a special thing I got to see at such close quarters.
 Two musicians at the summit of their craft, and the closeness that they enjoy.
 It was joyful to watch, and I’m glad I did.